-- Reptiles are ectothermic so a heat source is required. - Typically a spot area is created using a spot bulb, providing a basking temperature of 35°C. This should be kept on all day.
-Temperatures must be measured to ensure the tank is not overheating especially in a small vivarium.
-The cool end should be maintained at 25°C. - Background heat can be provided with a heat mat (on the back wall) a tubular heater, a heat plate or a ceramic bulb.
-This should be set on a thermostat so that the overnight temperature does not drop below 25°C. - Temperatures should be measured with a maximum/minimum thermometer.
-During the cold winter months careful checking is required to ensure the heat sources are keeping the tank sufficiently warm.
-Heat sources should be guarded to prevent thermal burns. - Humidity should be checked with a hygrometer and kept moderately high by spraying or fogging the enclosure at regular intervals.
+- Reptiles depend on external heat sources to regulate their body temperature, so supplementary heating is required to create a temperature range. - Typically a basking area is created using a light emitting spot/ceramic heat emitting bulb, providing a maximum temperature of ~32°C. This should be kept on all day and turned off at night. - Heat sources should be attached to a thermostat and temperatures should be measured with a separate digital maximum/minimum thermometer to ensure a suitable temperature range is being achieved.
+The cool end should be maintained at ~24°C.

+- Background heat can be provided with a heat mat (on the back wall) a tubular heater, a heat plate or a ceramic bulb.
+This should be set on a thermostat so that the overnight temperature does not drop below ~24°C. - Heat sources should be guarded to prevent thermal burns (see separate handout on heating for reptiles). - Humidity should be checked with a hygrometer and kept moderately high at between 50-80%, this can be achieved by spraying or fogging the enclosure at regular intervals or moving the position of the water bowl as needed.